abhilash-keloth/openshift3.11-vagrant/README.md

 - Host machine must have at least 8GB memory (16GB for OKD `3.11`)
 - Oracle VirtualBox installed on your host machine
 - Vagrant (2.0 or above) installed on your host machine
 - Vagrant plugin `vagrant-hostmanager` must be installed.
-You may use the below command.
+You may use the command
   $vagrant plugin install vagrant-hostmanager

 ## OKD Version Support